rancher/rke2/docs/advanced.md

 To rotate secrets encryption keys on a single-node cluster:

-- Start the RKE2 server with the flag `--secrets-encryption`

 >**Note:** Starting RKE2 without encryption and enabling it at a later time is currently *not* supported.

 1. Prepare: